AI Use Cases/Logistics

 Reduction in average ticket resolution

 ROI compounds over 12 months as the AI learns your operational patterns and exception rules.
 Months 1-3 focus on baseline automation of high-volume, low-risk tickets (password resets, basic provisioning); months 4-8 expand into compliance-gated workflows as your security team refines approval rules; months 9-12 the system operates near-autonomously on 70%+ of routine tickets, and your team captures secondary gains: faster carrier onboarding (fewer credential delays), reduced audit findings (better compliance logging), and improved driver satisfaction (fewer access friction points).
-By month 12, the system has typically prevented 15-20 major operational incidents (unplanned system outages, compliance violations, security breaches) that would have cost $50,000 - $150,000 each to remediate.
+By month 12, the goal is fewer major operational incidents - unplanned system outages, compliance violations, security exposure - each of which carries remediation costs that dwarf the price of preventing them.

 Target Scope